tomporat247/templates/misc/iam-policy-with-wildcard-actions/README.md

 4. **Scoped Wildcards**: `logs:*` with specific resource ARN patterns
 5. **Resource Pattern Matching**: DynamoDB actions with table name prefixes

+## Conditional Wildcard Usage

+This template includes a `doNotUseWildCard` variable that allows you to switch between wildcard and specific actions:

+- **When `doNotUseWildCard = false` (default)**: Uses wildcard actions as demonstrated above
+- **When `doNotUseWildCard = true`**: Uses specific, explicit actions instead of wildcards for enhanced security

+This feature allows you to easily toggle between broad permissions for development/testing and more restrictive permissions for production environments.

 ## Usage

 1. Set your desired variables in terraform.tfvars or pass them via CLI